 Stake Your First Validator

-In this guide, you'll learn how to stake your first Ethereum validator on the testnet, step by step.
-Whether you're new to staking or just looking for a streamlined process, this guide covers all the essentials to get you up and running in just a few minutes.
+In this guide, you'll learn how to stake your first Ethereum validator on the testnet.
+Whether you're new to staking or looking for a streamlined process, this step-by-step guide covers all the essentials to get you up and running in a few minutes.

 🚧